Original Date: 12/21/2021 * Last Revision Effective: 06/15/2022

 Authorized Exemptions

-Faculty, staff, volunteers, and students are exempt from the vaccination requirement if they ask for and are approved, and a reasonable accommodation is granted, as appropriate, for at least one of the following authorized exemptions:
+Faculty, staff, and volunteers are exempt from the vaccination requirement if they ask for and are approved, and a reasonable accommodation is granted, as appropriate, for at least one of the following authorized exemptions:

 - Medical Exemption